drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

 The liquidity pool can be initialised with any amount of each token.
 If only game tokens are used to initialise the liquidity pool, and none of the other token, then people will be able to swap other tokens for game tokens, but not visa-versa.

 Another factor which must be considered when establishing the liquidity pool is the liquidity depth.
 Having more tokens per price point will tend to lead to a more stable price.
-However, this then might limit the required dynamic pricing required to move the price to a point that game players are prepared to pay.
+However, this then might limit the dynamic pricing required to move the price to a point that game players are prepared to pay.

 The final consideration when constructing a liquidity pool is the fee tier to use.
 A fee tier of 1% is typical for game tokens.
-The reflects the volatility of the game token; the risk the liquidity provider is taking on by holding the game token.
+This reflects the volatility of the game token; the risk the liquidity provider is taking on by holding the game token.

 # Token Listing